ibraheemdev/seize/README.md

 If you need to run custom reclamation code, you can write a custom reclaimer.
 Functions passed to `retire` are called with a type-erased `Link`.
-This is because retired values are connected to thread-local batches via linked lists, losing any information.
+This is because retired values are connected to thread-local batches via linked lists, losing any type information.
 To extract the underlying value from a link, you can call the `cast` method.

 ```rust,ignore